greg643/gpt/README.md

 ```
 pip install pdfminer.six requests pytesseract openai requests nltk bs4 xmltodict pinecone-client tiktoken pdf2image markdown plotly
 ```
-You will also need to import all of the libraries and functions found in: https://github.com/greg643/gpt/blob/main/gpt_routines.py

 ## Core Python Routine

 The core python routine to extract from a document is below.
 I'm including a PDF that already has an OCR layer.

+For this to work, you will also need to import all of the libraries and functions found in: https://github.com/greg643/gpt/blob/main/gpt_routines.py

 ```